WD-66/ai-simple-server/README.md

 - Create a chat, and include the `chatId` in the body of subsequent requests
 - Open Mongo Compass, and see what gets stored when you save a chat
 - Make note of the additional comments

+### `GET` `/ai/history/:id`

+- Make a request to this endpoint, and take note of the structure of the body
+- Look closely at how the objects in the `history` are structured.